viascom/nanoid-postgres/README.md

 Also, note that changes to template1 won't affect existing databases, only new ones created after the changes.
 Existing databases will need to have the function added manually if required.

 Reference: [Template Databases](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html)

+## Using MySQL/MariaDB?

+If you're using MySQL or MariaDB and you found this library helpful, we have a similar library for MySQL/MariaDB too!
+Check out our (Nano ID for MySQL/MariaDB)[https://github.com/viascom/nanoid-mysql-mariadb] repository to use the same capabilities in your MySQL/MariaDB databases.

 ## Authors 🖥️